Template Guided Text Generation for Task-Oriented Dialogue: Related Work

 \section{Related Work}

 Natural language generation from structured input (NLG) has been an active area of research, facilitated by creation of datasets like WikiBio \cite{lebret2016neural}, E2E challenge \cite{novikova2017e2e}, WebNLG \cite{gardent2017webnlg} and MultiWOZ \cite{budzianowski2018multiwoz}.
-Neural sequence models have been extensively used in a variety of configurations for NLG in task-oriented dialogue systems. \citet{wen2017network} proposed a two-step approach: first generating a delexicalized utterance with placeholders for slots and then post-processing it to replace placeholders with values from API results, whereas \citet{nayak2017plan} highlighted the importance of conditioning generated responses on slot values.
+Neural sequence models have been extensively used in a variety of configurations for NLG in dialogue systems. \citet{wen2017network} proposed a two-step approach: first generating a delexicalized utterance with placeholders for slots and then post-processing it to replace placeholders with values from API results, whereas \citet{nayak2017plan} highlighted the importance of conditioning responses on slot values.

-Sequence to sequence architectures directly converting a sequential representation of system actions to system response are also very common \cite{wen2015semantically,duvsek2016sequence,zhu2019multi,chen2019semantically}.
-Domain-adaptation and transfer learning in low resource settings has also been an extensively studied problem \cite{tran2018adversarial,chen2019few, peng2020few, mi2019meta}, with recently released datasets like SGD \cite{rastogi2019scalable} and FewShotWOZ \cite{peng2020few} providing a good benchmark.

-Recently, language models pre-trained on large amount of unannotated text corpus have achieved state of the art performance across several natural language processing tasks \cite{devlin2019bert, yang2019xlnet, liu2019roberta, radford2019language, keskar2019ctrl}.
-Pre-trained generative models have shown promising results for NLG in dialogue systems in low resource settings \cite{budzianowski2019hello,peng2020few,kale2020machine}.
+Sequence to sequence architectures directly converting a sequential representation of system actions to a system response are also very common \cite{wen2015semantically,duvsek2016sequence,zhu2019multi,chen2019semantically}.
+Domain-adaptation and transfer learning in low resource settings has also been an extensively studied problem \cite{tran2018adversarial,chen-etal-2020-shot, peng2020few, mi2019meta}, with recently released datasets like SGD \cite{rastogi2019scalable} and FewShotWOZ \cite{peng2020few} providing a good benchmark.
+Meanwhile, language models pre-trained on large amount of unannotated text corpus have achieved state-of-the-art performance across several natural language processing tasks \cite{devlin2019bert, yang2019xlnet, liu2019roberta, radford2019language, keskar2019ctrl}, including natural language generation \cite{peng2020few,kale2020machine}.

-Our template based approach bears similarities to the sentence fusion task \cite{barzilay2005sentence}, where the aim is to combine multiple sentence into a single coherent sentence.
-While it has been applied to the multi-document summarization task, in this work we demonstrate its effectiveness for task oriented response generation.
+Our template based approach bears similarities to sentence fusion \cite{barzilay2005sentence}, and prototype based text editing \cite{hossain2020simple,cao2018retrieve,guu2018generating,wu2019response}.
+However, none of these works tackle text generation from structured data.